 The importance of distribution channels

 The various channels of distribution play a critical role in a vendor's go-to-market strategy.
-If successfully executed, any distribution channel model -- whether focused entirely on one mode, such as direct sales, or embracing multiple outlets, such as multichannel distribution -- can open or expand markets, generate sales and grow a vendor's top line.
+If successfully executed, any distribution channel model -- whether focused entirely on one mode, such as direct sales, or embracing multiple outlets, such as multichannel distribution -- can open or expand markets, exceed sales goals and grow a vendor's bottom line.

-Beyond boosting revenue, distribution channels can also broaden the portfolio of products and services available to end customers.
+Beyond boosting revenue, distribution channels can also broaden the portfolio of products and services available to customers.
 VAR, SI and MSP channel partners, for instance, often provide consulting, technology implementation services and post-sales support.
-They may also incorporate a vendor's product into an integrated IT solution.
+They might also incorporate a vendor's product into an integrated IT product.

-The end customer is focused on whether a product or solution meets their needs.
-They're often unaware or unconcerned about the intricacies of distribution channels.
+The final customer is focused on whether a product or service meets its needs.
+The customer is often unaware or unconcerned about the intricacies of distribution channels.